ConnorLAdams/ConnorLAdams/README.md

 - Solutions Of A System With A Tridiagonal Matrix
 - Coupled System Oscillators
 - Logistic Equations With Delay
+- Masks Mandate
+- Taiwan Properties
+- Survivors of The Titanic

 ## Languages